 Mr. Verres of El Goonish Shive is far more reasonable than one would expect from the head of an organization that essentially acts as The Men in Black.
 He has a reputation for resolving situations in a manner that tends to favor the well-being of those involved over preserving secrets, and he has earned so much respect from those serving under him, that they still often secretly report to him even when he is no longer their boss.
 Most dangerous plotlines occur when he is impossible to reach.

-The mayor in Freefall is not an example, but her intern is.
-Up to and including risking his employment to protect sentient life from the Gardener in the Dark program, going directly against the mayor's decisions to do so.
+The mayor in Freefall is not initially an example, but her intern is.
+Up to and including risking his employment to protect sapient robots from the Gardener in the Dark program, going directly against the mayor's decisions to do so.

 An abbot early in Get Medieval establishes the comic's lack of Medieval Morons.
 He shelters, clothes and feeds two marooned Human Aliens because they're in need.
 When a paranoid monk points out that one of them has slept in for morning mass, the abbot notes that the one who attended paid more attention than half the brothers.

 Baron Wulfenbach of Girl Genius runs a ruthless dictatorship.
 He allows his subjects to parody or even mock him in the press, and generally he only uses lethal force when the need for it becomes blatantly obvious - even a full-fledged French Revolution-style uprising is put down with Stun Guns.
 A very reasonable dictator.